The third lacrosse player at Duke University was just invited, indicted, a team captain.

 I don't know when I started listening to you.

-Yeah all of a sudden you just became part of my day somewhere along the way.
+Yeah, all of a sudden you just became part of my day somewhere along the way.

 Did that surprise you?

-Uh I'm a little surprised yeah.
+I was a little surprised, yeah.

-I was a little surprised that I I kind of considered myself to be a conservative but like I said I had heard so many Yeah well that's the people that don't listen to the program or who do listen to it purposely distort it.
+Yeah, well, that's people that don't listen to the program or who do listen to it purposely distort it.

 Most of them haven't listened.

-They just have cliches and they're trying to damage the credibility of people like me who do shows like this that are more successful than anything those people ever dreamed of being themselves.
+They just have clichés, and they're trying to damage the credibility of people like me who do shows like this that are more successful than anything those people ever dreamed of being themselves.

-It just laugh at them.
+Just laugh at them.

-They're actually pathetic uh uh little chihuahuas yipping at the ankles what was it you called about out there?
+They're actually pathetic little chihuahuas yipping at the ankles.

-Well I called to make a prediction about the president's speech tonight.
+Well, I called to make a prediction about the president's speech tonight.

 Okay.